ahmedargoubi/soc-lab-repo/reports/phase-b-hardening/config/phase-b-brute-force-blocking.md

   built-in aggregate rule (`5763`), validated against a real attack using valid-but-guessed credentials.
-- **Containment:** Shuffle automatically blocks the attacker's IP on the target host within seconds of detection, verified via `iptables` and the active-response logs.
+- **Containment:** Shuffle automatically blocks the attacker's IP on the target host within seconds of detection, verified via `iptables`, the active-response logs, and a real loss of connectivity from the attacker.
 - **Case management:** Every qualifying alert is automatically pushed into TheHive as a case-ready alert, complete with MITRE ATT&CK mapping, observables, and TLP/PAP classification, and turned into a fully task-tracked, documented, and formally closed case.
-- **Notification:** The SOC analyst is emailed immediately with the attacker IP, target host, and rule details — confirmed delivered and verified against the node's own execution result.
+- **Notification:** The SOC analyst is emailed immediately with the attacker IP, target host, and rule details — confirmed delivered three separate ways.

 The most valuable lessons from this phase were not architectural but
 operational: verifying that "the API returned success" is not the same as